MarceloCoelho1/redis-db/README.md

 ## Overview

 This project is a proof of concept to clone some functionalities of Redis.
-The goal is to implementing basic functionalities of an in-memory key-value database.
+The goal is to implement the basic functionalities of an in-memory key-value database.

 ## Use Cases